gloryofrobots/arza/doc/immutable.rst

    }

-If we need to create new copy of this map with  new home address and if we have only standart function :code:`put` to work with our code would be very verbose
+If we need to create new copy of this map with  new home address and if we have only standart function :code:`put` to work with, code might be very verbose

 ::